-10.3.1 The trajectory of the ball after a service is unimportant (upwards or downwards).

-10.3.2 The point of touch with the ball must be above the lowest level of the playing surface.

-10.3.3 The ball must bounce first on the opponent's playing surface of the table.

-10.3.4 The ball can bounce anywhere on the opponent's playing surface.

-10.3.5 If the ball touches the net during service, this constitutes a service fault.
+- 10.3.1 The trajectory of the ball after a service is unimportant (upwards or downwards). - 10.3.2 The ball must bounce first on the opponent's playing surface of the table. - 10.3.3 The ball can bounce anywhere on the opponent's playing surface. - 10.3.4 If the ball touches the net during service, this constitutes a service fault.